gblach/imge/README.md

 # imge

-Write disk images to physical drive or vice versa.
+Write disk images to physical drive or vice versa with on-the-fly compression/decompression.

 ## Install